-Usually, people come to individual counseling because they are struggling with personal issues that effect happiness, motivation, relationships, activities, and/or work.
+Usually, people come to individual counseling because they are struggling with personal issues that affect happiness, motivation, relationships, activities, and/or work.
 To begin individual therapy, I want to understand your present circumstances, attain a basic understanding of your past (or more detailed depending upon your needs and desires) and together create goals that are important to you.
-In individual therapy, we explore patterns in life that block freedom, energy, growth and connection with self and others.
+In individual therapy, we explore patterns in life that block freedom, energy, growth, and connection with self and others.

-Premarital Counseling highlights relationship strengths, exposes incompatibilities and provides tools to build and maintain a better relationship.
+Premarital Counseling highlights relationship strengths, exposes incompatibilities, and provides tools to build and maintain a better relationship.
 Premarital counseling offers a head start by addressing differences and enhancing strengths.
-Most of us wouldn’t hesitate investing in what was meaningful to us, but a large percentage of couples still don’t invest in their relationship by participating in some form of premarital counseling.
+Most of us wouldn’t hesitate to invest in what was meaningful to us, but a large percentage of couples still don’t invest in their relationship by participating in some form of premarital counseling.
 Studies indicate that overall, married couples who participate in premarital counseling have greater marital satisfaction, better communication skills and a lower divorce rate than married couples who don’t go through premarital counseling.

 While I definitely have suggestions regarding how often I think someone should have counseling sessions, the decision is ultimately up to each client.